 The Credit Facility has an accordion feature that allows us to increase the term loans and/or revolving loan commitments by approximately \$110 million, plus an unlimited amount (subject to a specified leverage ratio), in each case on an uncommitted basis and under specified circumstances.
 See Item 5, Operating and Financial Review and Prospects, "Capital Resources" of the 2020 20-F and note 12 to the 2020 AFS for additional detail, as well as a description of permitted uses for the Revolver, a \$50.0 million swing-line and \$150.0 million sub-limit for L/Cs thereunder, and the range of interest rates, margins and commitment fees applicable to borrowings under the Credit Facility.
-The Initial Term Loan currently bears interest at LIBOR plus 2.5%.
+The Initial Term Loan currently bears interest at LIBOR plus 2.125%.
+The Incremental Term Loan currently bears interest at LIBOR plus 2.5%.
 As noted above, our interest payments are expected to increase by approximately \$1 million per quarter assuming we borrow an additional \$220 million under our Credit Facility to partially fund our acquisition of PCI (see "Liquidity - Cash requirements - Financing Arrangements" above).
-The Credit Facility provides that when the Administrative Agent, the majority of lenders or the Company determines that LIBOR is unavailable or being replaced, the Administrative Agent and the credit Facility will convert to Base Rate loans.
+The Credit Facility provides that when the Administrative Agent, the majority of lenders or the Company determines that LIBOR is unavailable or being replaced, the Administrative Agent and the Company may amend the underlying credit agreement to reflect a successor rate.
+Once LIBOR becomes unavailable, if no successor rate has been established, loans under the Credit Facility will convert to Base Rate loans.

 In order to partially hedge against our exposure to interest rate variability on our Term Loans, we have entered into various agreements with third-party banks to swap the variable interest rate with a fixed rate of interest.
 At September 30, 2021, we had: (i) interest rate swaps hedging the interest rate risk associated with \$100.0 million of our Initial Term Loan borrowings that expire in August 2023 (reflecting our exercise of a partial cancellation option described below), and additional interest rate swaps hedging the interest rate risk associated with \$100.0 million of our Initial Term Loan borrowings effective upon such expiration through June 2024; and (ii) interest rate swaps hedging the interest rate risk associated with \$100.0 million of our Initial Term Loan borrowings that expire in December 2023.
 See note 21 to the 2020 AFS for further detail.
 In September 2021, we exercised our option to cancel \$75.0 million of the notional amount of the interest rate swaps covering the Initial Term Loan (increasing the unhedged amount under the Initial Term Loan by a corresponding amount).
 It is our current intention to enter into further interest rate swap agreements to the extent a new term loan is provided under the Credit Facility to fund a portion of the purchase price of PCI.
-See "Liquidity - Cash requirements - Financing Arrangements"
+See "Liquidity - Cash requirements - Financing Arrangements" above.